Conductorless orchestra

 The conductorless orchestra, sometimes referred to as a self-conducted orchestra or unconducted orchestra, is an instrumental ensemble that functions as an orchestra but is not led or directed by a conductor.
 Most conductorless orchestras are smaller in size, and generally perform chamber orchestra repertoire.
 Several conductorless orchestras are made up of only strings and focus primarily on string orchestra repertoire.
 Conductorless orchestras generally come from the classical music tradition and perform standard repertoire, but many conductorless orchestras promote or specialise in contemporary classical music repertoire.
-Many contemporary classical music ensembles also regularly perform without a conductor.
+Many contemporary classical music ensembles also regularly perform without conductors.

 History

 Early orchestras did not utilize a conductor, but instead the concertmaster or the continuo player, generally the harpsichordist, led the orchestra.
 As the orchestra grew in size throughout the latter half of the 18th century, composers generally conducted their music to facilitate more expedient and efficient rehearsal and performance preparation.
 By the 19th century, conductors were considered an integral part of the orchestra and a distinct role separate from the composer.
-Most if not all performances were led by a conductor throughout the 19th century into the early 20th century.
+Most, if not all, performances throughout the 19th century and into the early 20th century were led by conductors.